How to Fix Water not hot enough on Cove DW2450

 Why is my Cove DW2450 not heating water to the right temperature?

-The most common causes are a faulty heating element, a malfunctioning thermostat, or an issue with the water inlet temperature being too low.
-Check that your home’s water heater is set to at least 120°F before starting a cycle.
+The most common culprits are a faulty heating element, a malfunctioning thermostat, or an issue with the water inlet temperature being too low.
+Before starting a cycle, make sure your home’s water heater is set to at least 120°F.

 How do I know if the heating element needs to be replaced?